oVirt/ovirt-site/source/release/3.5.2/index.html.md

 ### CANDIDATE RELEASE

-oVirt 3.5.2 candidate release is available since 2015-<date>.
+oVirt 3.5.2 candidate release is available since 2015-02-27.
 In order to install it you've to enable oVirt 3.5 release candidate repository.

-<big>**Please wait for official announcement on mailing list before trying to install 3.5.2 RC**</big>

 In order to install it on a clean system, you need to install